chrispepper1989/rust_if_branch_benchmark/README.md

 EDIT
 I realised the code was wrong, so I fixed it and ran it again.
 This time the logical version was slower on "16", "18", "25" and "28".
 No logical reason I can think of.
 So again i think its just when they are *that* close in performance, a bit of variance is expected.

-You can see the reports by running the code yourself.
+You can see the reports by running the code yourself or by opening [this](BenchmarkReport.rs.pdf)

 # Conclusion
 This was a fun little dive into Rust and a nice way to challenge my own assumptions because I did expect the logical operator (the none if) version to be faster by a measurable amount.